dhairs/College-Notes/Fall 2023 Semester/CS 311 - Discrete Math/L02/Equivalence-Style Proofs.md

-Use [[Basic Equivalences]] to manipulate compound propositions. ^b052a7
+Use [Basic Equivalences](Basic%20Equivalences.md) to manipulate compound propositions. ^b052a7

 We can also use them to prove things:

 - compound propositions are tautologies
 - one compound proposition is equivalent to another

-Very similar layout and process to [[Proofs Using Basic Equivalences|proofs using basic equivalences]].
+Very similar layout and process to [proofs using basic equivalences](Proofs%20Using%20Basic%20Equivalences.md).

 **Example:**
 $p\implies q \equiv \neg q\implies\neg p$